shooshtarilab/scATAC.Explorer/README.md

 > res = queryATAC(metadata_only = TRUE)
 ```

 This will return a list containing a single dataframe of metadata for all available datasets.
 View the metadata with `View(res[[1]])` and then check `?queryATAC` for a description of searchable fields.
 Due to some datasets being gathered from different organisims or experimental conditions, some datasets contain multiple data matrices.
-These are represented as seperate objects where each can be differentiated by the "Data_Summary" and "matrix_names" field in the metadata, which specify the contents of each matrix.
+These are represented as separate objects where each can be differentiated by the "Data_Summary" and "matrix_names" field in the metadata, which specify the contents of each matrix.

 Note: in order to keep the function's interface consistent, `queryATAC` always returns a list of objects, even if there is only one object.
 You may prefer running `res = queryATAC(metadata_only = TRUE)[[1]]` in order to save the dataframe directly.